ava-labs/teleporter/contracts/src/CrossChainApplications/GETTING_STARTED.md

 +     ) TeleporterOwnerUpgradeable(teleporterRegistryAddress, teleporterManager) {}
 ```

-Then, remove the `teleporterMessenger` state variable, and at the beginning of `sendMessage()` add a call to get the latest `ITeleporterMessenger` implementation from `TeleporterRegistry`.
+Then, remove the `teleporterMessenger` state variable:

 ```diff
 -     ITeleporterMessenger public immutable teleporterMessenger;
 ```

+And at the beginning of `sendMessage()` add a call to get the latest `ITeleporterMessenger` implementation from `TeleporterRegistry`:

 ```solidity
     function sendMessage(
         ...